o1-labs/rfcs/0011-chunking-o1js.md

 ## Drawbacks

 Proving larger circuits will increase proving time and memory consumption.
-Given the memory limit in most browsers and WASM, this could cause problems for users trying to prove large circuits in a browser.
+Given the memory limit in most browsers and WASM, this could cause problems for users trying to prove very large circuits.

 ## Rationale and alternatives